andreaharit/bilingual_pdf/README.md

 After running the program in your IDE of choice, the program asks the user in the **terminal** for the following inputs:

 - The PDF's file path to be translated.
+- Which translation engine the user wants to use.
 - If the user wants to see the supported languages they can choose from for that engine (Y/N answer).
 If yes, it opens a pdf with the info.
-- Which translation engine the user wants to use.
+- The target language for translation.

 And finally, it spits the new bilingual PDF and opens it to the user.